 - Loss of sense of smell or taste

-- Mood disorders, such as depression, A feeling of nervousness, worried thoughts and physical distress., apathy and irritability
+- Mood disorders, such as depression, anxiety, apathy and irritability

 - Sexual problems, such as erectile dysfunction

 - Sleep disorders, such as insomnia, excessive daytime sleepiness (EDS), REM sleep behavior disorder (RBD), vivid dreams, Restless Legs Syndrome (RLS)